 What is the cost?

-The fee is $350.
+The 2023 fee is $350.
+For 2024 weddings, the fee is $400.
 There is a $100 non-refundable deposit required when booking, with the balance due four weeks before the wedding date.

 Should you have additional questions please contact us.